Mariano Ponce: Ponce and the Propaganda Movement

+Ponce as a foreign envoy to japan

 In 1898, Emilio Aguinaldo chose him to represent the First Philippine Republic.
 Ponce was tasked to draft a framework of the revolutionary government.
 In 1898, Emilio Aguinaldo selected him as a diplomatic representative of the First Republic to Japan.
 He traveled to Japan to seek aid and purchase weapons.
-During his stay he met with the founder and First President of the Chinese Republic; Sun Yat-Sen. Through discussions and negotiations, Dr. Sun and Ponce became close friends.
-Dr. Sun introduced Ponce to a Japanese Filipino man named José Ramos Ishikawa, who assisted Ponce in purchasing weapons and munitions for the revolution.
+Upon arrival in Yokohama, Ponce met a Japanese Filipino man named José Ramos Ishikawa.
+During his stay he met Sun Yat-Sen, also a revolutionary, who later became the founder and First President of the Republic of China.
+Through discussions and negotiations, Dr. Sun and Ponce became close friends.
+Sun helped Ponce in purchasing weapons and munitions for the revolution.
 The shipment, unfortunately failed to reach the Philippines due to a typhoon off the coast of Formosa.

+Return to the Philippines

 Mariano returned to Manila with his wife, a Japanese girl named Okiyo Udanwara (or Udagawa).
-In 1909, he was made director of "El Renacimiento" (The Renaissance).
-He joined the Partido Nacionalista (Nationalist Party) and established "El Ideal" (The Perfect), the party's official organization.
+In 1909, he was made director of "El Renacimiento".
+He joined the Partido Nacionalista (Nationalist Party) and established "El Ideal", the party's official organization.
 Ponce later ran for a seat in the Philippine Assembly and was elected assemblyman for the second district of Bulacan in 1909.
 He served for one term until 1912.